HimannshuYadavAIE167/job-match-rag/README.md

   scrapers, so the pipeline is designed to degrade gracefully to a seed dataset rather than fail outright.

-## What I'd improve next

-- Swap the lexical re-ranker for a real cross-encoder and quantify the precision delta.
-- Expand the corpus beyond the 5-job seed dataset (or a larger scraped/Kaggle set) and re-run the evaluation at a more statistically meaningful scale.
-- OCR fallback for scanned/image-based PDFs (current PDF parsing is text-layer only, and says so explicitly when it finds nothing extractable).
-- Cache LLM explanations per (resume, job_id) pair to cut API costs.

 ## Tech stack

 Python, sentence-transformers, ChromaDB, Google Gemini API, Streamlit, Docker, GitHub Actions.